-For a tossed salad, I like to slice the vegetables quite thin and in a uniform size.
-A mandolin makes this job fast and easy.
+I slice the vegetables quite thin and in a uniform size.
+A mandoline makes this job fast and easy.
 Keeping the vegetables the same size ensures you get every flavor in every bite.

 Use whatever raw vegetables you have on hand.
 My spring staples – cucumber, carrots, and radishes – were perfect.

 I added a bit of sweetness to this recipe with some dried bing cherries.
 They are both tart and sweet, and do a good job of complimenting the slightly bitter bite of the sprouted lentils.
 If you don’t have dried cherries on hand, dried cranberries or raisins would be perfectly fine substitutes.

 For me, the dressing makes or breaks a salad.
 I made this one with fresh mint, a little bit of whole grain mustard, champagne vinegar, and olive oil.

 We had this for dinner and it was a warm, filling, and super nutritious vegan dinner.

 Recipe Tutorial: How To Make Sprouted Lentils at Home

 Check out my step-by-step recipe tutorial for making your own sprouted lentils.
 A little water, and little sunshine, and little magic are all you need for a hearty and filling plant-based protein.

 Did you make this Sprouted Lentil Salad?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 Vegan Sprouted Lentil Salad with FarroPrint Recipe Rate this Recipe Pin Recipe